imvrusso/resume/README.md

 In my spare time, I like to play video games and watch tv shows (I'm a big fan of anime).
 I consider myself a bit geek but definitely at the lower end of the scale.

 I also love to workout in the early morning.
-It's my own way to relieve stress and it keeps me energised throughout the day.
+It's my own way to relieve stress and stay energised throughout the day.

 Email: [russovalerio.92@icloud.com](mailto:russovalerio.92@icloud.com)
 Location: [Cernusco sul Naviglio](https://goo.gl/maps/s1sKSPhFboDjP5v87)